Structify: From Chaos to Structure in Seconds

 1. Strict Mode

-Reject responses that don't match the schema exactly
+Reject responses that don''t match the schema exactly

-blog.common.when: Use for critical data: financial records, legal documents, customer orders
+When: Use for critical data: financial records, legal documents, customer orders

-blog.common.behavior: Returns error if any required field is missing or type mismatches occur
+Behavior: Returns error if any required field is missing or type mismatches occur

 2. Lenient Mode